Consensys/besu-sample-networks/README.md

 All the architecture diagrams below generally use the POA (IBFT2) setup, to view the architecture diagrams for the POW (ethash) setup please see the `images` folder, where the files share the same name but have different suffixes.

 ### Start Services and Network
-`./run.sh` starts all the docker containers
+`./run.sh` starts all the docker containers in POW mode

+`./run.sh -c ibft2` starts all the docker containers in POA mode using the IBFT2 Consensus algorithm

+There is an optional `-e` parameter which provides centralised logging functionality via ELK

 #### Basic 4 Node Network with Block Explorer and Prometheus & Grafana to track the progress of your chain